MA Social Anthropology with Development

 Most of the teaching takes place at facilities located within the University's Central Area.
 You will also have access to the University library and computer facilities.

 In addition to your research project, which may be based overseas, there are opportunities to study abroad through the University's international exchange programme.

-You will be taught through a combination of lectures and tutorials and will receive supervision with your research project.
+You will be taught through a combination of lectures, seminars and tutorials, and will receive supervision with your research project.

-The course is assessed through exams, coursework and project work.
+The course is assessed through exams, coursework, and project work.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Previous graduates have chosen careers in social development, healthcare, journalism and film.
 Others have gained employment as museum curators, or with international organisations such as Oxfam.

 A growing number choose to continue with postgraduate study in anthropology, leading to careers as anthropological researchers with universities, public bodies such as the NHS, or private sector companies.